 As I have discussed extensively, much of the battle is finding a suitable cryptocurrency broker for your personal needs.
 Whether that’s in terms of support payment methods, fees, or user-friendliness, there are plenty of options to choose from.

-With that said, my favorite exchange is Kraken, which seems to tick most boxes.
-This is because the platform has a great reputation in Europe, offers super-low fees, is easy to use – and ultimately – offers a safe and secure environment to buy Bitcoin vis SEPA.
+All of the brokers mentioned (Coinbase, Kraken, eToro) are reputable and tick most boxes.
+These platforms have a great reputation in Europe, offer low fees, are easy to use, and ultimately offer a safe and secure environment to buy Bitcoin via SEPA.